pingcap/docs-cn/v1.0/sql/json-functions-generated-column.md

 In this way, you can create an index.

+> **Note:**
+>
-> **Note**: In the JSON document, if the field in the specified path does not exist, the result of `JSON_EXTRACT` will be `NULL`.
+> In the JSON document, if the field in the specified path does not exist, the result of `JSON_EXTRACT` will be `NULL`.
 The value of the generated column with index is also `NULL`.
 If this is not what you want to see, you can add a `NOT NULL` constraint on the generated column.
 In this way, when the value of the `city` field is `NULL` after you insert data, it can be detected.

 ## Limitations